Freedom Convoy: Canadian Civil Liberties Association

 On February 17, the Canadian Civil Liberties Association (CCLA) announced it was suing the federal government over the Act's invocation, stating that the Emergencies Act must be reserved for national emergencies, which they argued was a "legal standard that has not been met."
 The CCLA criticized the invocation of the Act in a press release, saying, "The federal government has not met the threshold necessary to invoke the Emergencies Act.
 This law creates a high and clear standard for good reason: the Act allows government to bypass ordinary democratic processes.
 This standard has not been met."
 In the same press release, the CCLA stated that the normalization of emergency legislation, "threatens our democracy and our civil liberties."

 On January 23, 2024, Judge Richard Mosley of the Federal Court ruled that while the protest itself "reflected an unacceptable breakdown of public order," the use of the Emergencies Act was unreasonable, ultra vires, and had violated Section 2(b) and Section 8 of the Charter of Rights and Freedoms.
 The court found that orders made under the act were "overbroad" infringing on the freedom of expression of protesters who did not intend to breach the peace, and that freezing of bank accounts and collecting of financial information from banks had amounted to unreasonable search and seizure.

 When asked about the ruling on the day of its release, Deputy Prime Minister Chrystia Freeland defended her government's actions, saying it was the correct decision at the time, and announced their intention to appeal.
 In February 2024, the government appealed the ruling.
+In January 2026, the Federal Court of Appeal rejected the appeal, ruling "that Cabinet did not have reasonable grounds to believe that a national emergency existed" and that "As disturbing and disruptive the blockades and the convoy protests in Ottawa could be, they fell well short of a threat to national security."
+The Court of Appeal also upheld the lower court's findings that the invocation had violated the Charter of Rights and Freedoms by limiting free expression and infringing on protester's rights against unreasonable search and seizure.

+In March 2026, the government filed for leave to appeal to the Supreme Court of Canada.